Request Info > Apply > Visit Us >

 Meditate and Create

-At MIU, you’ll learn the Transcendental Meditation® (TM)® technique.
-This simple technique for inner peace and wellness, along with MIU’s unique Consciousness-BasedSM education, allows you to access your creative imagination and illuminate deeper connections in your life and work.
+At MIU, you’ll learn the Transcendental Meditation® technique during your first on-campus residency.
+This simple technique for inner peace and wellness, along with MIU’s unique Consciousness-Based Education, allows you to access your creative imagination and illuminate deeper connections in your life and work.

 Get started by contacting Adriene